MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Uninstall-ProvisioningPackage.md

 ```

 ## DESCRIPTION
-Unintalls .PPKG package based on package id, path, metadata or all packages.
+Unintalls .PPKG package based on package ID, path, metadata, or all packages.

-## EXAMPLES

 ## EXAMPLES